phungorquan/MMM-VietNamEventsCalendar/README.md

 ```

 ## UPDATE
-**YOU NEED TO SAVE YOUR ALL CHANGES BEFORE UPDATE**
+**TIP: YOU NEED TO SAVE YOUR ALL CHANGES BEFORE UPDATE**
-- Use 'gitk' to show what you changed with UI git
+- Use `gitk` to show what you changed with UI tracking from git
-- You have to download gitk with command: `sudo apt install gitk` before use gitk
+- You have to download `gitk` with command: `sudo apt install gitk` before use `gitk`

 **UPDATE COMMANDS**
+After you saved your all changes, then just do 2 commands below:
 ```
 git reset --hard HEAD
 git pull